marcopaga/spring-cloud-netflix-demo/README.md

 All components include [Sleuth](http://cloud.spring.io/spring-cloud-static/spring-cloud-sleuth/1.2.5.RELEASE/single/spring-cloud-sleuth.html#_terminology) that provides tracing information for all requests.
 The meta data will be transferred between the services.
 The demo project uses [Zipkin](http://zipkin.io/) to show the tracing information.
 If you are using the ELK Stack you are also covered.
-Have a look [here](http://cloud.spring.io/spring-cloud-static/spring-cloud-sleuth/1.2.5.RELEASE/single/spring-cloud-sleuth.html#_log_correlation)
+Have a look [here](http://cloud.spring.io/spring-cloud-static/spring-cloud-sleuth/1.2.5.RELEASE/single/spring-cloud-sleuth.html#_log_correlation) to find the details.

 # Running